minio/docs/source/reference/minio-mc-admin/mc-admin-user-svcacct.rst

    :fullpath:
    :alias: ls

-   Lists all access keyss associated to the specified user.
+   Lists all access keys associated to the specified user.

    .. tab-set::

       .. tab-item:: EXAMPLE

-         The following command lists all access keyss associated to an existing MinIO user:
+         The following command lists all access keys associated to an existing MinIO user:

          .. code-block:: shell
             :class: copyable